Public holidays in Hong Kong

 Public holidays and statutory holidays in Hong Kong are holidays designated by the Government of Hong Kong.
 They allow workers rest from work, usually in conjunction with special occasions.
+Public holidays in Hong Kong consist of a mix of traditional Chinese and Western holidays, such as Lunar New Year, the Mid-Autumn Festival, and the Dragon Boat Festival, along with Christmas and Easter.
+Other public holidays include National Day (1 October) and Hong Kong Special Administrative Region Establishment Day (1 July).

+Public holidays and statutory holidays are an important part of life in Hong Kong, allowing people to take a break from work and celebrate important cultural and national events.

 List of holidays

 The 17 public holidays (公眾假期), also called bank holidays (銀行假期), are set by the General Holidays Ordinance.

 According to the Employment Ordinance, 13 of the 17 public holidays are compulsory for employers to give to the employees.
 These 13 holidays are known as statutory holidays (法定假期), labour holidays (勞工假期), or factory holidays (工廠假期).
 These are highlighted in beige below.

 Operation of statutory holidays

-If an employer states in the employment contract that its employees are only allowed to take statutory holidays, it is legal to require the employees to work on public holidays that are not statutory holidays (i.e. Good Friday, the day following Good Friday, Easter Monday, Buddha's Birthday and the day following Christmas) without salary or leave compensations.
+If an employer states in the employment contract that its employees are only allowed to take statutory holidays, it is legal to require the employees to work on public holidays that are not statutory holidays (i.e. Good Friday, the day following Good Friday and Easter Monday) without salary or leave compensations.

 Traditionally, statutory holidays are an entitlement associated with blue-collar jobs in fields such as manufacturing, construction, textiles and clothing, repairing, mass media, security, cleaning, transportation, logistics, distribution, retailing, catering, labourer, hotel and customer service.